CentOS-PaaS-SIG/contra-env-setup/README.md

 * profile: Minishift profile : default=minishift
 * user: account to use for libvirt setup
 * disk_size: Disk size to use for minishift : default=40gb
-* memory: Memory size to use for the VM : default=6400mb
+* memory: Recommended memory size to use for the VM : default=8092mb
 * cpus: Number of cpus to use for minishift VM: default=2
 * minishift_iso: ISO image to use : default=http://artifacts.ci.centos.org/fedora-atomic/minishift/iso/minishift.iso
 * minishift_insecure_registry: Additional insecure registries : default="" (not used)